rdfm/MDN-notes/Common_questions/3-JavaScript_questions/13-Object-oriented_JavaScript/3-Constructor_methods.md

 };
 ```

-**NOTE**: common pattern for more object definitions is to define the properties inside the constructor, and the methods on the prototype
+**NOTE** (Better approach): common pattern for more object definitions is to define the properties inside the constructor, and the methods on the prototype

 ```javascript
 // Constructor with property definitions